frootlab/rian/README.rst

 Nemoa
 =====

-*Nemoa* is an open source data analysis framework for enterprise- and scientific application and based on the `Python`_ programming language.
+*Nemoa* is an open source data analysis framework for enterprise and scientific application and based on the `Python`_ programming language.

 The key goal of *nemoa* is to provide a **long-term** data analysis framework,